janosorcsik/adventures_in_csharp/Html/Readme.md

-# HTML Extension
+﻿# HTML Extension

-Generate text inpiut for model.
+Generate text input to a model.